-Plumbing Pipe Repair Douglas, AZ
+Plumbing Pipe Repair — Douglas, AZ

-The plumbing failures we see most in Douglas homes are dripping faucets and heat-hardened seals, cracked buried pipe from expansive desert soils, and loosened pipe fittings from extreme thermal cycling.
-It's not random — 66 days below freezing a year freeze and split supply lines and outdoor spigots, 110 days above 90°F push water heaters and expansion tanks to their limit, 73% of local homes predate 1980 (median build year 1965), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 74% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Douglas trucks carry parts for, fixed in a single visit.
+What fails first in Douglas homes: dripping faucets and heat-hardened seals, cracked buried pipe from expansive desert soils, and loosened pipe fittings from extreme thermal cycling.
+There's a reason: 66 days below freezing a year freeze and split supply lines and outdoor spigots, 110 days above 90°F push water heaters and expansion tanks to their limit, 73% of local homes predate 1980 (median build year 1965), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 74% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+Our Douglas trucks stock parts for exactly that wear, so the fix usually lands in one visit.

 Pipe repair fixes the one spot that failed without touching the rest of the system — a pinhole weeping through a copper line, a split from a hard freeze, a joint that finally let go, or a section a remodeling nail found years ago.
 When the surrounding pipe is still sound, cutting out the failed few inches and splicing in a proper repair is a fraction of the cost of replacing the whole run, and we can usually do it the same day on any accessible line.
 The judgment call is knowing when a spot repair holds and when the pipe is telling you the whole run is next.